-However, for some courses the selection process may include an interview to demonstrate
+However, for some courses the selection process may include an interview to demonstrate your strengths in addition to any formal entry requirements.

 More information can be found here: westminster.ac.uk/courses/undergraduate/how-to-apply delivery of a sustainable built environment to meet the needs of clients both nationally and internationally.
 The principles of construction technology, professional practice, ethics, health and safety and CDM are fundamental to the delivery of the built environment and are covered at each level in the programme.